-The CAP Foundation (CAPF) and the OSA Foundation (OSAF) have partnered to establish the Boris P. Stoicheff Memorial Graduate Scholarship as a memorial to Boris P. Stoicheff, an eminent, internationally renowned laser spectroscopist who also served as President of the Canadian Association of Physicists (1983-84) and the Optical Society of America (1976).
+In 2011, the CAP Foundation (CAPF) and the Optica Foundation (then the OSA Foundation) partnered to establish the Boris P. Stoicheff Memorial Graduate Scholarship as a memorial to Boris P. Stoicheff, an eminent, internationally renowned laser spectroscopist who also served as President of the Canadian Association of Physicists (1983-84) and the Optical Society of America (1976).

-The joint CAPF/OSAF scholarship in the amount of $3,000 will be awarded to a graduate student who has demonstrated both research excellence and significant service to the optics (OSAF) or physics (CAP) community.
-The scholarship is awarded jointly by CAPF and the OSAF, with the administration and presentation of the scholarship rotating between the two societies.
+The joint CAPF/Optica Foundation scholarship in the amount of $3,000 will be awarded to a graduate student who has demonstrated both research excellence and significant service to the optics (The Optica Foundation) or physics (CAP) community.
+The scholarship is awarded jointly by CAPF and the Optica Foundation, with the administration and presentation of the scholarship rotating between the two societies.
 See the list of Stoicheff Scholarship winners.

-The 2020 scholarship was administered and awarded by the CAP.
-The 2021 scholarship will be administered and awarded by the OSA Foundation.
+The 2022 scholarship will be administered and awarded by the CAP.

 Only CAP Graduate Student members are eligible (see criteria by clicking green box below).